Quick and Easy Access to Your Data

 Click images to enlarge.

 A symbolic link is a file-system object that points to another file.
 Spectra StorCycle can replace archived files with symbolic links provided the archived file has been migrated to network-attached storage (NAS).
 The symbolic link will point to the migrated file on the NAS.
-Symbolic links use almost no storage space.
+Symbolic links left behind on the primary tier use almost no storage space.
 Users and applications can transparently interact with symbolic links as if they were real files, though the performance will be a bit slower.
-Note that using symbolic links does not actually restore the file to the original source storage, but it makes the file accessible from its original location.
+Note that using symbolic links does not actually restore the file to the original source storage, but it makes the file accessible via its original location.
 To actually restore the file and remove the symbolic link, the StorCycle web interface must be used, as described below.

 Restore with Web Interface